kkschick/message-board-app/README.md

 ### 1. Get Initial Messages

-Right now, we hardcode in some placeholder messages, but these should really be requested from the server at the time the page is loaded.
+Right now, we hardcoded in some placeholder messages, but these should really be requested from the server at the time the page is loaded.

 Your task is to retrieve these messages using jQuery/AJAX and update the list